 Additional course fee (BIOL 109 and BIOL 110): \$150.

-BIOL 123 Cellular and Molecular Biology
+BIOL 123 Principles of Biology I

 Designed for majors in the sciences and students interested in careers in science and technology, this course is an introduction to the fundamentals of modern cellular and molecular biology.